spatialos/platform-sdk-csharp/README.md

 ## Example scenarios

 The design of the SDK is driven by scenarios we want to enable for our users.
-It makes sense to showcase how to implement those scenarios in the SDK.
-For detailed implementation, please visit [the examples directory](examples).
-You can also use it as a quick way to experiment with the SDK.
+For detailed implementations of these scenarios, please visit [the examples directory](examples).
+You can use the scenarios as a quick way to experiment with the SDK.

 ## Targeted framework